 Transporting water from distant sources is no less difficult now than it was then.
 The process consumes precious time that could be used for more productive activities, such as farming or going to school.
 In sub-Saharan Africa, an estimated 40 billion hours are lost every year due to time spent collecting and transporting water.

 Dear God, You promise in Psalm 23 to be close beside us and protect us even as we walk through the darkest valley.
 We claim this promise for women and girls who trek to get water for their families.
-Stay close to them, strengthen them, and protect them.
+As You walk alongside, strengthen them, and protect them.

 “Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.” —Psalm 23:4 (NIV)

 Pray for improved health.

 Diarrhea is the second leading cause of death among children younger than 5.
-And more than 800 children die every day from diarrhea caused by unsafe water and poor sanitation and hygiene.
-About half of childhood malnutrition is related to water, sanitation, or hygiene issues too.
+About half of childhood malnutrition is related to water, sanitation, or hygiene issues, too.
 Ask God to protect children from the dangers of unsafe water and poor sanitation and hygiene.

 Great Healer, You are good and merciful.
-Touch these precious little ones endangered by poor water, sanitation, and hygiene.
+Touch precious little ones endangered by poor water, sanitation, and hygiene.
 Give them Your strength to fight off the illnesses that wrack their bodies.
-Lead their communities to discover clean water sources close by so they can improve their health.
+Lead their communities to discover clean water sources close by so they can enjoy better health.